 B.A., Boston University

-Religious Studies 101 - INTRO TO BIBLICAL TRADITION
+Religious Studies 101 - INTRODUCTION TO THE BIBLICAL TRADITION

-Humanities 101 - SEARCH:VALUES IN HIST AND RELIGION
+Humanities 101 - SEARCH:VALUES IN HISTORY AND RELIGION

 Religious Studies 285 - SEEKING A HISTORICAL JESUS